emanchado/lyre/README.md

 * Map markers for characters?
 * Mark unsent map bits?
-* Write the actual backend to upload files, and get that information from the backend instead of from the hardcoded `apiResponse`.
+* Write the actual backend to upload files, and get that information from the backend
+* Reconnect WebSockets when there are problems (esp. in narrator mode, as the user will lose data if she reloads the page)